eodash/eodash/docs/STAC.md

 #### Indicator Link Properties

-The links in a Catalog pointing to indicator collections can contain several metadata properties that describe it's visual products.
-[EodashItemFilter]() uses the properties to create filters and display overviews of these products.
+The links in a catalog pointing to indicator collections can contain several metadata properties that describe their visual products.
+The [EOxItemfilter](https://eox-a.github.io/EOxElements/?path=/docs/elements-eox-itemfilter--docs) component uses these properties to create filters and display overviews of these products.

 | Property | Description |
 |---|---|